mghpcc-projects/ulsr_proxies/persistent_state_proxies/aws-dynamodb-client-and-server/serverless-aws-code/nodejs-form/README.rst

 Instructions on configuring the serverless framework can be found at the project [web site](https://serverless.com).

-When initially setting up a serverless environment for the code AWS IAM credentials will need to be specified using ``sls configure``.
+When initially setting up a serverless environment for the code AWS IAM credentials will need to be specified using ``sls config credentials --stage cnhtesting --provider aws --key KKKKK --secret SSSSS``.